 Learn the different strategies the quantum computing industry is using to combat noise and error in hardware and drive improved performance.

-Quantum infrastructure software is a segment pioneered by Q-CTRL, and transforms “bare-metal” quantum processors into useful computational tools compatible with Enterprise cloud architectures.
+Quantum Infrastructure Software transforms “bare-metal” quantum processors into useful computational tools compatible with Enterprise cloud architectures.

 Q-CTRL cloud architecture allows complex optimization tasks to run faster than any competitive package and over ~10x faster than on a standalone machine.